jp7677/adventofcode/README.md

 - build-essentials (gcc)
 - cmake

 Only Linux/gcc has been tested.
-It might just work though on Windows/MSVC.
+It might just work though on other platforms.

 ## Compile & run (Release)